Internet Transactional Lawyers

 If a lawyer doesn’t know about U.S. Federal Trade Commission guidelines that affect the Internet and lacks a basic understanding of spam laws, Internet sales taxes, online privacy, etc., you should keep hunting until you find someone who is qualified to represent your business interests online.

-You will also want an Internet transactional attorney who has the wisdom and connections to refer you to a good trial lawyer in case you have a dispute that results in a lawsuit.
+You will also want a legal professional who has the wisdom and connections to refer you to a good trial lawyer in case you have a dispute that results in a civil lawsuit.

 It’s a warning sign if an attorney who doesn’t litigate pretends he can handle lawsuits simply to keep you as a client.
 The same is true when a trial attorney pretends to be a transactional attorney.
 They are very different skill sets.

 Intellectual property (IP) lawyers focus on copyrights, trademarks, service marks, trade secrets, and sometimes patents too.
 They handle these intellectual property rights for offline and online businesses.

 Related Article: About Intellectual Property Lawyer Herbert Joe